 Getting the accent down is not all there is to speaking like a Mainah.
 You also need to learn some Maine lingo.

-Here are a few of my favorite Maine slang terms or sayings:
+Here are a few Maine slang terms and sayings to know:

 Apiece: An undetermined distance: He lives down the road apiece.